Finding a guard dog that can still become a great companion is hard to come by.

 - Known to be very active, so you need to provide it the space it needs.

-- Can be very affectionate and loves to cuddle with its owner.
+- It can be very affectionate and loves to cuddle with its owner.

 Physical Traits of the English Bullweiler